bnguyen1989/react-challenge/README.md

 # Broken React TO DO application based on Context api

-This application was intentionally broken, there are five critical issues that a candidate has to fix:
+This application was intentionally broken, there are four critical issues that a candidate has to fix:

 1. Add an ability to display all tasks.
 2. Add an ability to add a new task.